 Scout is a simple, attractive security system that can cover your basic home security needs, but if you're looking for complete coverage with video monitoring, professional smoke monitoring, and integration with your home appliances, this isn't the system for you.
 While we like Scout's integration with Nest products, we'd prefer to have the ability to monitor those devices from the Scout app.

-To write our review, we studied Scout’s website and compared the company’s equipment, pricing, and options with similar security providers.
+To write our review, we studied Scout’s website and compared the company's equipment, pricing, and options with similar security providers.
 We talked to experienced security experts and contacted Scout Alarm customer service with additional questions.
-To learn more about our evaluation process, check out our methodology, and to find out more about the top security systems on the market, check out our Best Home Security Systems of 2019.
+To learn more about our evaluation process, check out our methodology, and to find out more about the top security systems on the market, check out our Best Home Security Systems.